U.K. Professional Clients

 Legal requirements to open a UK establishment: there a few legal obligations that must be observed when setting-up an establishment in the United Kingdom.
 These are mainly to do with the documents required to complete the registration, and the immediacy with which a parent company must send a copy of its latest accounts to Companies House.
-Other necessary requirements are to do with the way a company displays its information in the UK, at its premises, in written correspondence and online.
+Other necessary requirements are to do with the way a company displays its information in the Great Britain, at its premises, in written correspondence and online.

 Failure to observe the necessary legal requirements to open your establishment will inevitably result in your application being delayed or rejected.
 The best way to make sure that you remain on the right side of law is to consult the experts on forming your establishment.

 Here at Coddan, we have many years of incorporation experience and know the most efficient procedures to get you registered and the expansion of your business as fast as possible.